JasperFx/oakton/documentation/documentation/flags/index.md

 You can of course override the flag alias in either long or short form by using the `[FlagAlias]` attribute as shown in the `CleanInput` example above.

+Lastly, if only the long form alias is desired, `[FlagAlias]` provides the constructor `FlagAliasAttribute(string longAlias, bool longAliasOnly)`.

 Just like <[linkto:documentation/arguments]>, Flags can be any type that Oakton knows how to convert, with a few special types shown in the subsequent sections: